ruby-processing/toxicgem/README.md

 ### Licensing

-I should be clear that toxiclibs are the work of Karsten Schmidt:-
+I should be clear that the original toxiclibs is the work of Karsten Schmidt:-

 Copyright (c) 2010 Karsten Schmidt